boazbk/tcs/lec_01_introduction.md

 In mathematics, while we all learned the solution for quadratic equations in high school, the impossibility of generalizing this to equations of degree five or more gave  birth to _group theory_.
 Another example of an impossibility result comes from geometry.
 For two millennia, mathematicians tried to show that Euclid's fifth axiom or "postulate" could be derived from the first four.
-(This fifth postulate was known a the  "parallel postulate", and roughly speaking it states that every line has a unique parallel line of each distance.)
+(This fifth postulate was known as the  "parallel postulate", and roughly speaking it states that every line has a unique parallel line of each distance.)
 It was shown to be impossible using constructions of so called "non-Euclidean geometries", which turn out to be crucial  for the theory of general relativity.

 ::: {.remark title="" #id}